inderjit303/msvsd32bitsram/README.md

 Fig 15.
 Layout of function Fn using Magic
 </p>

-2. Next, we Extract the netlist from the from the magic layout by typing these commands in tkcon 2.3 Main console ash shown in fig 16
+2. Next, we extract the netlist from the from the magic layout by typing these commands in tkcon 2.3 Main console ash shown in fig 16

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/218197983-c86a84bd-32ca-4bbb-b0fc-b27302f47362.png">